realFrankieWilson/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 5.
 * Execute
-chmod with option 100 adds an execution permission a file
+chmod with option 744 adds an execution permission a file

+## Task 6.
+* Multiple permissions
+the command chmod 754 gives rwx to the owner r-x to groups and  r-- to others.

+## Task 7.
+* Everybody!.
+The command chmod 771 gives permissions to the owner (rwx), groups (rwx) and others (x).